BitCannaCommunity/cosmos-statesync_client/README.md

 chmod +x statesync_client.sh
 ```

-### As a previous step before launch the script, edit it with `nano` tool and change the rpc StateSync peers if it is needed.
+### As a previous step before launch the script, STOP your `bcnad` daemon or `cosmovisor` if you already was running a peer/validator.
 * Then launch the script (CTLR + C to stop it):
 ```
 ./statesync_client.sh
 ```

-### When your peer is upgraded, set up a service file as described in this guide (Step 1 - substep
+### When your peer is upgraded, set up a service file as described in this guide (Step 1 - avoiding sync instructions)
 https://github.com/BitCannaGlobal/bcna/blob/main/instructions.md

 ### DISCLAIMER: